 The essential part of an uncontested divorce is in the settlement agreement.
 To have an uncontested divorce, the Defendant must agree on terms that would properly define all of the matters listed above.
 The divorce papers would need to be filed with the county clerk’s office and from there, your spouse would be officially served the documents, to which they may agree or disagree.

 Though this is the easiest way to get a divorce, the paperwork and logistics can be quite daunting.
-If you think you might be unable to handle this on your own, Allison Herlihy has years of working with families and can ensure that your divorce process goes as smoothly as possible.
-Call Herlihy Family Law today to find out more!
+The Herlihy Family Law firm has years of working with families and can ensure that your divorce process goes as smoothly as possible.
+Call us today to schedule a consultation!